getodk/build/README.md

 4. Fetch the required Ansible Galaxy roles: `ansible-galaxy install -r requirements.yml -p roles`.
 5. Then run `ansible-playbook -i hosts playbook.yml` to kick it all off.
 You'll have to create the `hosts` file yourself.
     * Once your machine is successfully set up, you can use `deploy.yml` instead of `playbook.yml` to push new versions of Build to your targets.

-## Provisioning a test machine via Vagrant

-Everything should be set up already; just `vagrant up`.
-The `Vagrantfile` allocates the machine at the local bridge IP `192.168.33.10`, which you can hit after successful provisioning to access the application.

 # Important notes